 If you opted to receive credit vouchers for our canceled productions, we mailed a summary of your credits in late July 2020.
 Credits can be applied toward a FLEX subscription or toward single tickets throughout the 20-21 season.
 You can complete your order by calling our box office at 650-329-0891, Tuesday–Friday, 11am–4pm.

-We are excited to announce that we transitioned to Spektrix, our new ticketing system, in July, 2020 to provide a better customer experience.
-All subscribers were mailed printed tickets in late July from the new system.
-In the event you have printed tickets from our old system, please discard them–they will not be valid at the theatre.
-Please note that livestreamed productions will be ticketed electronically; you will receive confirmations and access links via the email address associated with your subscription.
+All subscribers were mailed printed tickets in late July 2020 created in Spektrix, our new ticketing system.
+In the event you have printed tickets from our old system, please discard them–they will not be valid at the theatre when in-person seating resumes.
+Please note that streamed productions will be ticketed electronically; you will receive confirmations and access links via the email address associated with your subscription.

 What about subscriber Buddy Passes?